Optimize AWS User Entitlements

 Investigate the Attached IAM Policies tab in a user’s detail drawer to see how the permission totals are divided and how to handle the surfaced risks.

-For example, this user has been granted 15521 permissions, divided between multiple policies.
-15366 permissions are unused.
+For example, this user has been granted 15521 permissions, divided between multiple policies, all of which are unused.

 To remediate the permissions in this example, you might: